fastapi/fastapi/docs/en/docs/advanced/sql-databases-peewee.md

 ## File structure

-Let's say you have a directory named `my_super_project` that contains a sub-directory called `sql_app` with a structure like this:
+Let's say you have a directory named `my_super_project` that contains a subdirectory called `sql_app` with a structure like this:

 ```
 .